orbland/contracts/docs/src/src/Orb.sol/contract.Orb.md

 ### royaltyNumerator
 Secondary sale royalty paid to beneficiary, based on sale price.
+Initial value is 10%.

 ```solidity